Global Village (Dubai)

-Global Village in Dubai is located on Sheikh Mohammed Bin Zayed Road E 311 road (United Arab Emirates) Dubai.
-It combines cultures of 90 countries across the world at one place.
+Global Village is a cultural destination in the city of Dubai.
+It has different pavilions to showcase the culture and traditions of each country across the Globe.
+It is also a festive carnival where different restaurants and places are located too.
+Global Village is a place where people can look at the culture of different countries and regions.

-Many notable international artists such as Jason Derulo, Liam Payne, Now United, Shahrukh Khan, Rahat Fateh Ali Khan, Samira Said, Elissa, Neha Kakkar, Guru Randhawa, Atif Aslam etc. have performed here.
+Many international artists such as Shahrukh Khan, Zana Nabeel, Samira Said, Rahat Fateh Ali Khan, Jason Derulo, Liam Payne, Now United, Elissa, Neha Kakkar, Guru Randhawa, Atif Aslam etc. have performed here.

 History

 Global Village started out in the form of a number of kiosks in January 1997 located on the Creek Side opposite to Dubai Municipality.
 It then later shifted to the Oud Metha Area near Wafi City for 5 years.
-Today, Global Village has 6 million visitors at its current location on exit of Sheikh Zayed Exit 37 in Wadi Al Safa.
+Today, Global Village has 6 million visitors at its current location on exit of Sheikh Zayed Exit 37 in Wadi Al Safa 4.

 Sections

 There are four main sections in the Village.
 These sections consist of events and concerts, carnivals, food, and shopping.
 The food aisle will have food from all over the world.
 Concerts, carnivals, and shopping are the same.